CarmeTeam/Carme-Docu/InstallDoc/README.md

 ## How to use Carme-demo

 - In single-devices or in the head-node, open a web browser and type `localhost:10443`.
-- To remotely access Carme, use SSH tunnel.
+- To remotely access Carme-demo, use SSH tunnel.
    - In your remote machine type:

      `ssh <username>@<head-node IP> -NL 9999:localhost:10443`.
-   - In your remot machine, open a web browser and type:
+   - In your remote machine, open a web browser and type:

      `localhost:9999`.

+  **Note:** If you would like to stop using Carme-demo, then you can remove it, refer to: [How to remove Carme-demo](#how-to-remove-carme-demo).

 ## How to remove Carme-demo